top of page

 BOOKS

-[new singled authored book project: Island Communicative Ecologies: an ethnographic and communication conceptual framework for island studies.
-Proposal stage]
+[current singled authored book project: Island Communicative Ecologies: an ethnographic and communication conceptual framework for island studies}

-Stanley Niaah, S. & Papoutsaki, E. (Eds). (forthcoming).
-Island Art and Music Festivals: Exploring Place, Identity and Culture in Island Festivalscapes.
+Papoutsaki, E. & Stanley Niaah, S. (Eds).
+(2024).
+Island Cultures and Festivals: A creative ecosystem.
 University of West Indies Press: Kingston.

 Turdubaeva, E. & Papoutsaki, E. (Eds).
 (2023).
 Mapping the Media and Communication Landscape of Central Asia: an anthology of emerging and contemporary issues.
 Lexington Books: Washington DC.